How to Use Table and Level of Detail Calculations In Tableau

 Complex aggregations allow you to ask intricate questions of your data.
 You can even nest one aggregation into another for richer, more valuable insights – things like trends, ratios and running totals.
 But folks avoid these types of calculations or don’t know how to use them, instead doing a hack job using simple calcs.

-In this webinar recording, we demystify complex aggregations and show you the available options for performing them in Tableau Desktop.
+In this on-demand webinar, we demystify complex aggregations and show you the available options for performing them in Tableau Desktop.
 Learn how complex data aggregation requirements can be easily addressed in Tableau by leveraging table calculations and level of detail (LOD) calculations.

 You’ll also learn

 - How to filter data displayed in a visualization without filtering the underlying data necessary for aggregated result sets

 - Techniques for creating dynamically recursive calculations such as weighted moving averages